compi1234/spchlab/lab01_speech_audio/README.md

 #### AuditoryDemonstrations.ipynb

-This is a wrapper notebook around some of the demos on the "IPO Auditory Demonstration CD".
-A small GUI and a spectrographic view are additions provided to the purely auditive demonstrations that we start from.
+This is a wrapper notebook around some of the demos that were published on the "IPO Auditory Demonstration CD".
+A small GUI and a spectrographic view are additions provided to the purely auditive demonstrations.